ZeusYang/TinySoftRenderer/README.md

    or using cmake-gui is ok.

-Please note that copy **external/dlls/*.dll** (for example: SDL2.dll) to the corresponding example binary directory for execution.
+Please note that copy **external/dlls/*.dll** (for example: SDL2.dll) to the corresponding example binary directory for execution (like `build/Release`).
+Release mode is much more efficient than debug mode.